Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 };
 ~~~~~

-* Out-of line variant, using one macros in declaration (normally put in header file), and another for implementation (to be put in C++ source):
+* Out-of line variant, which uses one macro in the declaration (normally in the header file), and another in the implementation (in C++ source):

   In *Appli_ExtSurface.hxx* file:
 ~~~~~{.cpp}